fractal-analytics-platform/fractal-tasks-core/examples/README.md

 ## Notes

 * This folder is not always kept up-to-date.
-If you encounter any unexpected problem, please feel free to [open an issue on the `fractal-tasks-core` GitHub repository](https://github.com/fractal-analytics-platform/fractal-tasks-core/issues/new/choose).
+If you encounter any unexpected problem, please open a [new issue on the `fractal-tasks-core` GitHub repository](https://github.com/fractal-analytics-platform/fractal-tasks-core/issues/new/choose).
 * Examples from 01 to 09 are currently aligned with fractal-tasks-core 0.10.0.